encoding of String#unpack for 'H', 'h', 'B' and 'b'

 To have a base64 representation you need [s].pack('m') (and so #pack is used for 'u','m','M' to obtain the specified format), but for 'H','h','B','b' you need s.unpack(directive).
 I think the latter makes more sense when compared to other types such as 'l', in which #unpack is used to obtain the desired format.

-#5 Updated by Benoit Daloze about 3 years ago
+#5 Updated by Benoit Daloze over 3 years ago

 - Status changed from Open to Closed